Algebraic interaction strength for translation surfaces with multiple singularities: Preliminaries on the regular n gon

 where $\sigma_i \in \mathfrak{S}_{n/2}$ is a permutation (see Figure~\ref{fig:sectors_decagon}).

 \begin{Nota} We will write $\sigma_{\alpha}$ to refer to the permutation $\sigma_i$ associated to the sector $\Sigma_i$ corresponding to $\alpha$. \end{Nota}

 Now, let us subdivide $\alpha$ into shorter segments by cutting it every time it crosses a side of the regular $n$-gon.
 In order to obtain length estimates, one can consider two types of segments: the \emph{adjacent segments} which go from the interior of a side of the regular $n$-gon to the interior of an adjacent side of the $n$-gon, and the other segments, referred to as \emph{non-adjacent segments}.
 One of the main ideas of \cite{BLM22}, and then \cite{Bou23}, is to notice that non-adjacent segments have length at least $l_0$, the side-length of the regular $n$-gon, and that, although we cannot control the length of adjacent segments separately, the total length of two consecutive adjacent segments is always greater than $l_0$.
-More, adjacent segments correspond to segments for which one of the endpoints lies on a side of label $\sigma_\alpha(1)$, and as a consequence they always come in pairs: grouping adjacent segments in pairs, we obtain a so called \emph{sandwiched segment}, whereas the other segments are reffered to as \emph{non-sandwiched segments}.
+More, adjacent segments correspond to segments for which one of the endpoints lies on a side of label $\sigma_\alpha(1)$, and as a consequence they always come in pairs: grouping adjacent segments in pairs, we obtain a so called \emph{sandwiched segment}, whereas the other segments (i.e. the non-adjacent segments) are refereed to as \emph{non-sandwiched segments}.

 \begin{Rema} This idea was later generalized in \cite{BP24} under general hypotheses on polygons and identifications.
-In this general context adjacent segments do not always come in pairs and one has to be very careful in order to obtain length and intersection estimates. \end{Rema}
+In this general context adjacent segments do not always come in pairs and one has to be very careful in order to obtain intersection estimates.
+For example, this behavior appears for Bouw-M\"oller surfaces considered in Section \ref{sec:Bouw-Moller}. \end{Rema}